jez/blog/source/_posts/2018-04-18-js-union-types-opt.markdown

 ---

 Union types are a powerful tool which is often overlooked.
-For work I've been using Flow, which thankfully supports union types.
+At work I've been using Flow, which thankfully supports union types.
 As I've refactored more of our code to use union types, I've noticed that our bundle size has been steadily increasing!